 Figuring deductible home mortgage interest.
-Generally, if you are a tenant-stockholder, you can deduct payments you make for your share of the interest paid or incurred by the cooperative.
+Generally, if you are a tenant-stockholder, you can deduct payments you make for your share of the interest paid or incurred by the cooperaof the interest paid or incurred by the cooperative.
 The interest must be on a debt to buy, build, change, improve, or maintain the cooperative's housing, or on a debt to buy the land.

 Figure your share of this interest by multiplying the total by the following fraction.

-Your shares of stock in the cooperative
+Your shares of stock in the cooperative the cooperative